Dakuider/Eallfedem/Campaign/Session2.md

   - not knowing how to handle this information, Devden stole Malak away to Tomespire
   - Devden entrusted Malak to the academy so he could focus on studying zinoplasm
   - Devden reveals to party orcs took three amulets he made that were enchanted to vibrate in the presence of zinoplasm

+## Return to Farwater Ruins or Shaldorn Fort

+- swinging spike trap
+  - tripwire trigger
+  - DC10 to notice
+  - DC13 to disable
+  - DC15 to avoid
+  - 2d6 damage
+- DC5 investigation reveals Zog's note telling party to come to the gnoll lair if they want to retrieve Devden's belongings
+  - "if yoo want yoor stuf, walk norf to cave - ZOG"

+## Gnoll Lair

+**TODO**
+- make lair map
+- make gnoll tokens
+- populate with gnolls
+- determine treasure (besides Devden's belongings)